sonukuldeep/flutter_bloc/README.md

 # Flutter bloc
 Flutter BLoC (Business Logic Component) is a state management pattern and library for building scalable and maintainable Flutter applications.
 BLoC helps separate the presentation layer from the business logic and state management, which promotes a clean and organized codebase.

-## branch
+## Branch
-- BlocBuilder - code example for blockbuilder
+- BlocBuilder - code example for BlocBuilder
-- BlocProvider
+- BlocProvider - code example for BlocProvider
-- BlocConsumer
+- BlocConsumer - code example for BlocConsumer
-- BlocSelector
+- BlocSelector - code example for BlocSelector
-- MultiblocProvider
+- MultiblocProvider - code example for MultiblocProvider

 ## Acknowledgements
  - Flutter community